datalad-handbook/book/docs/basics/101-137-history.rst

    :float:

    The :gitcmd:`commit --amend` command will let you rewrite the commit message of the most recent commit.
-If you however need to rewrite commit messages of older commits, you can do so during a so-called "interactive rebase".
+However, if you need to rewrite commit messages of older commits, you can do so during a so-called "interactive rebase".
 The command for this is